 (v) Support public consultations at the national, subregional and regional levels; and

-(vi) Fund the undertaking of any other activities as agreed by the Conference of the Parties;
+(vi) Fund the undertaking of any other activities asdecided by the Conference of the Parties, as appropriate;

-(c) The Global Environment Facility trust fund.
+(c) The Global Environment Facility.

 4. Financial resources mobilized in support of the implementation of this Agreement may include funding provided through public and private sources, both national and international, including but not limited to contributions from States, international financial institutions, existing funding mechanisms under global and regional instruments, donor agencies, intergovernmental organizations, non-governmental organizations and natural and juridical persons, and through public-private partnerships.

-5. For the purposes of this Agreement, the mechanism shall function under the authority and guidance of, and be accountable to, the Conference of the Parties.
-The Conference of the Parties shall provide guidance, inter alia, on overall strategies, policies, programme priorities and eligibility criteria for access to and utilization of financial resources.
-The mechanism shall operate within a democratic and transparent system of governance.
+5. For the purposes of this Agreement, the mechanism shallbe operated under the guidance of, and be accountable to, the Conference of the Parties.
+The Conference of the Parties shall provide guidance on overall strategies, policies, programme priorities and eligibility for access to and utilization of financial resources.

-6. Access to funding under this Agreement shall be open to developing States Parties on the basis of need, taking into account the needs for assistance of Parties with special requirements, in particular the least developed countries, landlocked developing countries, geographically disadvantaged States, small island developing States and coastal African States, and taking into account the special needs of developing middle-income countries.
-The funding mechanism established under this Agreement shall be aimed at ensuring efficient access to funding through simplified approval procedures and enhanced readiness of support for such developing States Parties.
+6. Access to funding under this Agreement shall be open to developing States Parties on the basis of need.

-7. In the light of capacity constraints, Parties shall encourage international organizations to grant preferential treatment to, and consider the specific needs and special circumstances of developing States Parties, including the least developed countries and small island developing States, in the allocation of appropriate funds and technical assistance and the utilization of their specialized services for the purposes of the conservation and sustainable use of marine biological diversity of areas beyond national jurisdiction.
+7. In the light of capacity constraints, Parties shall encourage international organizations to consider the specific needs and special circumstances of developing States Parties, including the least developed countries and small island developing States, in the allocation of appropriate funds and technical assistance and the utilization of their specialized services for the purposes of the conservation and sustainable use of marine biological diversity of areas beyond national jurisdiction.

-8. Option A: The Conference of the Parties shall establish a working group on financial resources to periodically report and make recommendations on the identification and mobilization of funds under the mechanism.
-It shall also collect information and report on funding under other mechanisms and instruments contributing directly or indirectly to the achievement of the objectives of this Agreement.
-In addition to the considerations provided in this article, the working group on financial resources shall consider, inter alia:

-(a) The assessment of the needs of the Parties, in particular developing States Parties;

-(b) The availability and timely disbursement of funds;

-(c) The transparency of decision-making and management processes concerning fundraising and allocations;

-(d) The accountability of the recipient developing States Parties with respect to the agreed use of funds.

-The Conference of the Parties shall consider the reports and recommendation s of the working group on financial resources and take appropriate action.
+8.

-Option B: The Conference of the Parties will undertake a periodic review of the financial mechanism to assess the adequacy, effectiveness and accessibility of financial resources, including for the delivery of capacity-building and the transfer of marine technology, in particular for developing States Parties.
+Option B: The Conference of the Parties shall undertake a periodic review of the financial mechanism to assess the level of funding, the guidance provided by the Conference of the Parties to the entities entrusted to operationalize the Mechanism established under this Article and their effectiveness, and their ability to address the changing needs of developing States Parties.

 Rationale for the proposal, if any.